 Training advisors for carbon farming gets funding

 Many benefits can be achieved with sustainable soil management and carbon farming: higher yield levels, sequestration of atmospheric carbon, reduced leakages of nutrients and organic matter into waterbodies.
-In addition, sustainable soil management helps to adapt cultivation practices to changing climate conditions.
+In addition, sustainable soil management helps adapting cultivation practices to changing climate conditions.

 “Research knowledge of effective measures exists, but we lack practical implementation.
 That is why MAANEUVO project is essential for advancing carbon farming.
 We are going to train plant production advisers with our partners and disseminate research knowledge to farmers and advisers”, tells BSAG Project Director Eija Hagelberg.